-Avert your gaze to the top of the building to see the incredible dome and a statue which represents true imperial splendour.
+Avert your gaze to the top of the building to see the incredible dome and a statue which represents true imperial splendor.

 As the work place of the Austrian President, you won’t be able to navigate this building’s interior, but we’ve got cycling to do anyway.

-So, onwards and get pedalling to our third destination…
+So, onwards and get pedaling to our third destination…

 Museum of Fine Arts